AmauryHamon/masterthesis-web2print/content/text/part-1-m41m9t9wu.md

 - relevance of the thesis subject now?
 Today's internet:

     With the evolution of the world wide web from its hypertext origins to a more social web, access to knowledge and means to develop one's visual culture have significantly improved, yet the more content is available, the more chance there is to get lost in information overload.
-Digital gardening and using open-ended tools like are.na extends an opportunity for creatives to nurture a more open \& collaborative process, encouraging an alternative to streams of monetised data.
+Digital gardening and using open-ended tools like <span class="arena">Are.na</span> extends an opportunity for creatives to nurture a more open \& collaborative process, encouraging an alternative to streams of monetised data.